Skyggfisk/wavesurf/readme.md

 Hosted at: https://skyggfisk.github.io
 Tested on: Waterfox (Firefox fork 56.2.4), Firefox (63.0.3), Google Chrome (70.0)

+How to use:

+- Upload an audio file
+- This should add it to the playlist
+- Click a song to load it into the visualizer

+(There's a small `feature` with the play/pause button not always showing the correct icon. :disappointed_relieved:)

 Create an audio player in the browser.
 The assignment must have the following:

 ## Part 1